 Children will develop a quick and accurate recall of foundational knowledge.
 Children learn about their local area of Epsom and about key countries of the world e.g Spain and Chile, making comparisons as their knowledge increases.

-Children learn about the UK, countries of the world, continents, rivers and oceans.
+From KS1 onwards, children learn specifically about the UK, countries of the world, continents, rivers and oceans.
 They learn the significance of contrasting physical geographical locations including biomes, climate zones and natural resources.

 They will acquire the knowledge and cultural capital they need to succeed in life.